Jortuk/SFIA-2/README.md

 The above diagram demonstrates how I imagined the user-interface would look like.
 The 'Generate' button refreshes the page, which re-runs the functions in all services to produce a new outcome.
 Then, previously generated objects are stored in an external MySQL database, fulfilling the persistent data deliverable in the project brief.

 ## Trello Board <a name="tb"></a>
+A kanban-style Trello Board was used for project tracking.
+Agile methodology was implemented where possibe, in line with the project brief (i.e. Product and Sprint backlogs).
+However, due to the individual nature of the project, no scrum activities were carried out.
+Therefore, the work conducted can be described as a single sprint.

+The trello board can be accessed <a href="https://trello.com/b/RpOSyLLh/sfia2-project">here</a>.